 In the context of writing, a cliché (or trope) would be an element that is in frequent use, and in some cases, has become lackluster.
 Some tropes in writing are necessary while others should be avoided.
 For example, in the fantasy genre, a hero could be considered a trope, because heroes are common in fantasy stories.
 However, I’ve never heard anyone argue that we should stop writing stories featuring heroic characters.
 On the other hand, a trope in horror films would be characters running past the front door and upstairs when being chased through the house by a killer.
 This has been overdone and should probably be avoided (which was demonstrated in the 1996 film Scream).

 When to Use Clichés

 However, as a writer, part of your job is to come up with the best language to express your ideas, your vision, and your thoughts.
-Many clichés will only make your writing feel stale and overcooked.
+Many clichés make your writing feel stale rather than fresh.

 Do You Avoid Clichés?

 What are your thoughts on avoiding clichés in written works?
 Are there times when clichés are acceptable, and if so, when?
 Do you have any techniques for identifying and removing clichés?
 Share your thoughts by leaving a comment, and keep writing.

 What I’ve always done in writing is when I feel it necessary to use a cliché, I expand upon what said phrase means in the context of my writing.
 For example, if I say, “Hope is an expectation,” then I would either expand on how that can be or remove the phrase altogether.

 I’ve always written by the general rule that if a cliché is crucial to developing a plot point of substantial conversation, by all means, I should include it.
 Otherwise, a cliché should not be used at all.
 I’ve found this rule pretty useful when editing my works.

 Thanks, Aaron.
 That’s a solid strategy!
 I’m glad you shared it with us.